mttarvina/Nanolay/README.md

 ### D. Timer1

-**NOTE: For the Core library, the Timer1 is used for basic delay function (blocking), thus Timer1 is only operating in Timer Mode.**
+**NOTE: For the Core library, the Timer1 is used as general purpose timer interrupt, thus Timer1 specifically operates in timer mode.

 ![timer1_diagram](docs/img/timer1_diagram.PNG)